BurakSakaci/courier-tracker/README.md

 ## Features

 - **Location Tracking**: Record and store courier locations with timestamps
-- **Distance Calculation**: Calculate distances between couriers and stores using the Haversine formula
+- **Distance Calculation**: Calculate distances between couriers and stores using pluggable strategies (Haversine, Vincenty, etc.)
 - **Store Entry Detection**: Detect when couriers enter the vicinity of a store
 - **Automatic Store Loading**: Load store data from a JSON file on application startup